altaywtf/altay-dot-wtf/data/posts/decade.md

 ### Simplicity is strength
 - Simplicity makes code readable, maintainable, and robust.
-- Prioritize clarity over cleverness—solutions should feel intuitive and elegant.
+- Prioritize clarity over cleverness; solutions should feel intuitive and elegant.
 - Accidental complexity hides bugs and slows everyone down.

 ### Pragmatism over perfection
 - ["Great software today is often preferable to the perfect software tomorrow."](../books/the-pragmatic-programmer.md#5-good-enough-software)
 - Build for today, design for tomorrow.
 - Learn to recognize when to optimize and when to ship.

 ### Iteration and validation
-- Nothing is perfect on the first pass - iteration is a given.
+- Nothing is great on the first pass - iteration is a given.
 - Testing is non-negotiable - it validates assumptions and builds confidence.
 - Use what you gonna build, build what you gonna use.

 ### Developer experience as a priority
 - Best systems are a joy to work with.
-- Codebase, tooling, documentation, cause should empower, not hinder.
+- Codebase, tooling, documentation, and your cause should empower, not hinder.
-- Be a boy scout, leave the places you touch better than you found.
+- Be a boy scout, leave the place you touch better than you found.

 ### People are your best asset (including yourself)
 - Collectives are _usually_ stronger than individuals.
-- They are your tribe, take care of them - grow together.
+- Find your tribe, take care of them - grow together.
 - Praise in public, criticize in private.
 - And please; **be nice first, be right later.**